A self-described ‘Freedom Convoy’ of anti-vaccine Canadian truckers is due to arrive in Ottawa

 The body said it was working with the Canadian government during the disruption.

 “The Canadian Trucking Alliance (CTA) does not support and strongly disapproves of any protests on public roadways, highways, and bridges.
-CTA believes such actions — especially those that interfere with public safety — are not how disagreements with government policies should be expressed.”
+CTA believes such actions - especially those that interfere with public safety - are not how disagreements with government policies should be expressed,” the statement said.

 A group of Canadian ministers including those responsible for transport and labor issued a joint statement with the Trucking Alliance earlier this week.